amrutprabhu/amrutprabhu.github.io/data/blog/2023/fido2-passwordless-authentication-with-keycloak.md

 ## Login in with Passwordless Authentication

-Once you click the “sign-in” from the Keycloak URL, you will be presented with a login form as shown below
+Once you click the “sign-in” button from the Keycloak URL, you will be presented with a login form as shown below

 ![FIDO2 login](/static/images/2023/fido2-authentication-with-keycloak/fido2-passwordless-authentication-part15.jpg)